What's on this page?

 - You can pick a new buzzword at any time in the cycle within ‘Centre management’, but remember to let your staff and students know if it changes.

-- If a student forgets to use the buzzword, they can change this in the ‘Options’ menu in Apply and send a request to be linked to your centre.
+- If a student forgets to use the buzzword, they can change this in their application and send a request to be linked to your centre.
 After the application has been submitted to UCAS, they need to contact UCAS to be linked to a centre.

-This shortlist is shown to your students when they complete the education section in Apply.
+This shortlist is shown to your students when they complete the education section of the application.
 Creating a shortlist helps them enter the correct qualifications – particularly important if there are similar qualifications to choose from.

 Qualifications can be added and removed from the shortlist at any time during the cycle.